 PRESIDENT ROOSEVELT ROLLS OUT THE RED CARPET FOR STALIN’S STOOGES

 President Roosevelt was especially keen to host members of a Soviet delegation preferably those who had seen action against the Nazis.
-Mrs. Pavlichenko was one of three people sent by the Soviet Union to the United States to participate in an international student assembly sponsored by Washington that would tour the country and speak out against Fascism at various colleges and universities.
+Lyudmila Pavlichenko was one of three people sent by the Soviet Union to the United States in late 1942 to participate in an international student assembly sponsored by Washington that would tour the country and speak out against Fascism at various colleges and universities.
 Delegates to the assembly were to include representatives from the United States, the Soviet Union, Great Britain, and China.

 PRESIDENT ROOSEVELT’S DOMESTIC LEGACY

-President Roosevelt was puzzled about what to do about the Great Depression except that through his senseless meddling in the economy (“experimentation” the President called it) he made the Depression great.
+On the economics front, President Roosevelt was puzzled about what to do about the Great Depression; except that through his senseless meddling in the economy (“experimentation” the President called it) he made the Depression great.
 In 1937, four years after President Roosevelt had taken office, the United States economy snapped back to its 1932 levels.
 It took a world war and not government intervention to finally put a nail in the coffin of the Depression.

 As to the President’s New Deal, it was meant to supplant private enterprise initiatives with public sector policies and programs that would, in the end, affect Americans from all walks of life.
 Most corrosively, the New Deal helped launch a welfare state from which there is now no return.
 The President, as well as a number of his closest advisers, were very comfortable with the collectivist policies of the Soviet Union as well as those of the Fascist regime of Italy’s dictator Benito Mussolini.